-An important ethical problem in the future in medical science, through new technologies and genetic engineering, will be cloning (for example cloning and implanting embryonic cells or reproducing of your own cells) of human beings.
+An important ethical problem in the future in medical science, through new technologies and genetic engineering, will be cloning (for example the cloning and implanting of embryonic cells or the reproduction of your own cells ) of human beings.
 The question is if this will be an unethical use of genetic material or not.

-The dialogue - produced almost automatically - begins with the summary "interference with nature" of group A. As a first answer an original response U85 of an expert is found in the "area of possible reactions in relation of the preceding text" of group B. Then the dialogue continues by gestalten of the groups A and B. The connection of the 4 texts as in fig. 25 shows that the connection of the 4 texts fulfils the rules of our chapter 5.
+The dialogue - produced almost automatically - begins with the summary "interference with nature" of group A. As a first answer an original response U85 of an expert is found in the "area of possible reactions in relation to the preceding text" of group B. Then the dialogue continues by gestalten of the groups A and B. The connection of the four texts as in figure 25 shows that the connection of the four texts fulfils the rules of our chapter 5.

-Fig. 25: The connection of the simulated dialogue with 4 statements builds a new linguistic gestalt.
+Fig. 25: The connection of the simulated dialogue with four statements builds a new linguistic gestalt.